ThatGuySam/marvelorder/src/pages/en/marvel-one-shot-all-hail-the-king-253980.md

 title: 'Marvel One-Shot: All Hail the King'
 slug: marvel-one-shot-all-hail-the-king
 description: >-
-  A documentary filmmaker interviews the now-famous Trevor Slattery from behind bars.
+  A filmmaker interviews the now-famous Trevor Slattery from behind bars.
 type: movie
 logo_on_black: /.netlify/functions/fanart/marvel-one-shot-all-hail-the-king-53a58d5fd87d0.webp